vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 <img src="/buy/images_zigbee/leak_sensor.webp" alt="leak sensor" height="150px" /></a>

 Or solder wires to a contact sensor yourself to only have those two wires inside your mailbox.
-I have a [separated page](/zigbee/zigbee_water_leak_sensor) how I did this for a DIY leak sensor based on a contact sensor.
+I have a [separate page](/zigbee/zigbee_water_leak_sensor) on how I did this for a DIY leak sensor based on a contact sensor.

 <a href="/zigbee/zigbee_water_leak_sensor" target="_blank">
 <img src="/zigbee/images_leak/leak_sensor_assemblage.jpg" alt="leak sensor" height="150px" /></a>